-Emergency Outreach Van Surrey Women's Centre wour emergency" can be heard in Canada.
+Emergency Outreach Van Surrey Women's Centre in Canada.
 It is the number to call for immediate assistance.
 The first point of contact is the emergency services dispatcher.
 Below is a description of a 911 call to provide information on the process if you choose to call 911.